5 Ways To Make Self Care A Priority

 Self-care is a choice.
-Once you’ve made this choice, take time each day to do something nourishes you physically, emotionally, mentally, or spiritually.
+Once you’ve made this choice, take time each day to do something that nourishes you physically, emotionally, mentally, and spiritually.
 A self-care activity doesn’t have to take two, three, or four hours.
 That would cause more stress as you probably don’t have that much discretionary time at your disposal.

 Creating A Self Care Plan

 Self-care is taking responsibility for yourself.
 It is an attitude and a commitment to honor and take seriously.
 In fact, it’s neglectful when self-care is not a priority, that’s how necessary it is.
 The first step to effective self-care is realizing it’s okay to make time for yourself.
 First, give yourself permission, and the following steps will be easier.
-Decide today that self-care will be an integral part of your life form this day forward.
+Decide today that self-care will be an integral part of your life from this day forward.

-Next create an action plan where you map how activities you’re excited about.
+Next create an action plan where you map out activities you’re excited about.
 We’ll talk about ideas below.
 Schedule yourself into your life, and then stick with that plan.
 After a while you’ll realize how much you’re enjoying your self-care schedule, wondering how you ever managed without it.

 Healthy Self-Care Ideas